-We are subject to stringent and changing laws, regulations and standards, and contractual obligations related to data privacy and security.
-The actual or perceived failure to comply with applicable data protection, privacy and security laws, regulations, standards and other requirements could adversely affect our business, results of operations, and financial condition.
+We, our CROs, CMOs, clinical trial sites and other consultants or contractors on which we rely, are subject to stringent and changing laws, regulations and standards, contractual obligations, industry standards, policies and other obligations related to data privacy and security.
+The actual or perceived failure to comply with such obligations could lead to regulatory investigations or actions; litigation (including class claims); fines and penalties; disruptions of our business operations; reputational harm; loss of revenue or profits; and other adverse consequences for our business, results of operations, and financial condition.

-Data privacy and security has become a significant focus in the United States and abroad.
+In the ordinary course of business, we process personal data and other sensitive information, including proprietary and confidential business data, trade secrets, intellectual property, and data we collect about trial participants in connection with clinical trials.
+Our data processing activities subject us to numerous data privacy and security obligations, such as various laws, regulations, guidance, industry standards, external and internal privacy and security policies, contractual requirements, and other obligations relating to data privacy and security.
+Data privacy and security have become a significant focus in the United States and abroad.
 The regulatory framework for privacy issues is rapidly evolving and is likely to remain uncertain for the foreseeable future.
 Many government bodies and agencies have adopted or are considering adopting laws and regulations regarding the collection, use, processing, storage, transmission, destruction, and disclosure of personal information and breach notification procedures.
 We are also required to comply with laws, rules and regulations relating to data security.
 Interpretation of these laws, rules and regulations in applicable jurisdictions is ongoing and cannot be fully determined at this time.